 The good news: FlyVPN's terms of service and privacy policies are short, simple and get straight to the point.
 That's rare in the VPN world.

-The document provides some interesting details, too, even if they're not always what we want to hear.
-FlyVPN doesn't log your internet traffic, for instance, but it does collect session data including your local IP, the time you connected, the VPN IP and port you were given, and the time you disconnected.
+The bad news: you might not like what they have to say.
+FlyVPN doesn't log your internet traffic, but it collects session data including your local IP, the time you connected, the allocated VPN IP and port, and the time you disconnected.

-There's no information on how long FlyVPN keeps this session information, but it claims this is intended to allow investigation if it's believed a "violation of DMCA or SPAM policy occurs", so presumably we're talking more than a few days.
+There's no information on how long FlyVPN keeps this information, but it claims it's to allow investigation if it's believed a "violation of DMCA or SPAM policy occurs", so presumably we're talking more than a few days.

 FlyVPN's setup was easy.
 Within a minute or two we had installed the Windows client, created an account, and were looking at a list of servers, along with their ping times and estimated load.

-FlyVPN markets itself well, is easy to set up and use, and its free plan might be good enough for very undemanding users.
-But the paid product is overpriced and horribly slow over long distances, and the session logging policy makes us nervous, too.
+FlyVPN's free plan might be good enough for undemanding users, but the paid product has some technical flaws, is horribly overpriced, and the session logging policy makes us nervous, too.
 Give it a miss.